sardus1970/JR_BLE_Gamepad/README.md

 > 8-bit resolution is selected by setting a negative gamepad refresh rate value.
 > 16-bit resolution is selected by setting a positive gamepad refresh rate value.
 >
 > By default `REFRESH_RATE_DEFAULT` is set to -25, resulting in a 25 Hz gamepad refresh rate with 8-bit axis resolution.
-You can change this value of course, but a more flexible way is to use a *refresh rate channel* as explained later.
+You can change the default of course, but a more flexible way is to use a *refresh rate channel* as explained later.
 >
 > If you do not intend to run RC simulators under Windows, you should disable the Unity bug workaround by setting `UNITY_BUG_WORKAROUND` to 0 (zero)
 > The effect of the workaround is that only positive axis values are used instead of the full negative to positive value range, thus effectively cutting the axis resolution in half!